oyrx/PHBS_MLF_2019_Project/docs/final_report.md

 # Cancel or not?
 Predictive Analysis for Hotel Booking Data

-## 1 Background

-A large number of reservation orders are generated every day on the hotel reservation website, and there are significant differences in the reservation time, reservation location, and number of customers for different orders.

-In a large number of orders generated every day, after a part of the order is completed, the end user will not finalize the order and will cancel the order in the middle.
-This research is mainly to predict the behavior of canceling orders.
+Emerging network society issues new challenges on understanding big data in electronic consuming behaviors, as well as in hotel business.
+Significant differences can be easily found in tremendous reservation records, consisting of time, location, historic characteristics, and so on.

+Considering oblivious risks by potential cancellation after reservation, the utilization of hotel booking data can be conducive to optimizing business decisions and strategies, nevertheless, also far from application without quantified nuances behind the topsoils.

+## 1. Task and Significance

+**Project Task**
-**Research purpose**: Through the multi-dimensional information of the order, predict whether different orders will be cancelled.
+This project is proposed to use order information of multiple dimensions order to predict whether a specific order will be cancelled or not.

+**Significance**
-**Research significance**: Before the user cancels the order, it is predicted whether the user will cancel the order, which is beneficial to the hotel and the reservation website to better allocate resources, improve the true utilization rate of resources, and maximize the revenue.
+Before the user cancels the order, it is predicted whether the user will cancel the order, which is beneficial to the hotel and the reservation website to better allocate resources, improve the true utilization rate of resources, and maximize the revenue.
 The problem of overselling airline tickets by analog airlines, overselling airline tickets within a reasonable range, helps to achieve a balance between customer efficiency and company revenue, and achieves the most profit without harming the customer experience.

-## 2 Data description & cleaning
+## 2. Data description & cleaning

+### Feature with meaning

 - `hotelHotel`: (H1 = Resort Hotel or H2 = City Hotel)
 - `lead_time`: Number of days that elapsed between the entering date of the booking into the PMS and the arrival date